Bootstrapping Networks with Latent Space Structure: Experiments

-For each of $n=50,100,200,500,1000$, we ran $200$ independent trials.
-For illustration, results from a single run with $n=50$ are shown in Figure~\ref{fig:SPSBM:singlerun}.
-Figure~\ref{fig:SPSBM:singlerun}(a) shows a smoothed density plot of the $100$ bootstrap samples generated by the RDPG resampling scheme, the empirical graphon and the parametric network bootstrap.
-In addition, the plot shows the histogram of 100 independent draws from the true distribution of the average shortest path under the generating model.
+For each of $n=50,100,200,500,1000$, we ran $200$ independent trials of the experiment just described.
+For illustration, results from a single run of this experiment are shown in Figure~\ref{fig:SPRDPG:singlerun}.
+Figure~\ref{fig:SPRDPG:singlerun}(a) shows a smoothed density plot of the $100$ bootstrap samples generated by the RDPG resampling scheme, the empirical graphon and the parametric network bootstrap for a single trial of the $n=50$ case.
+In addition, the plot shows the histogram of $100$ independent draws from the true distribution of the average shortest path under the generating model.
 The black vertical line indicates the mean of this distribution, estimated from 10,000 Monte Carlo samples, generated independently of the experimental trials.
-It is clear from the plot that none of the three resampling methods captures the true sampling distribution especially well, though the parametric bootstrap gives a better approximation than either the empirical graphon or the RDPG resampler.
-Figure~\ref{fig:SPSBM:singlerun}(b) shows representative confidence intervals produced by the three sampling methods for each choice of $n$, with the $n=50$ condition corresponding to the same trial as in (a).
-We see that for this particular problem, the parametric bootstrap scheme improves markedly over the other two methods, yielding much narrower confidence intervals, as would be expected considering that the true model is in fact the SBM.
+It is clear from the plot that none of the three bootstrap methods captures the true sampling distribution perfectly, but the parametric and RDPG bootstraps both yield much better approximations than the empirical graphon, which displays a significant positive bias.
+Figure~\ref{fig:SPRDPG:singlerun}(b) shows representative confidence intervals produced by the three sampling methods for each choice of $n$, with the $n=50$ condition corresponding to the same trial as in (a).
+We see that the RDPG and parametric bootstraps produce very similar confidence intervals, while the intervals produced by the empirical graphon are noticeably wider.